Reddit doubles down on API pricing decisions, threatens to seize control of blacked-out subreddits

 The lack of flexibility in enforcing the new API pricing change deadline has been one of the biggest points of turmoil among moderators, with changes slated to be made by July 1st, 2023.
 Huffman has recently gone on record to state that there is some flexibility to give moderators longer transition times, which is perhaps an early sign of reneging on the changes.

-Despite this, third-party clients have already been pulling out of operations on the site, with Apollo developer Christian Selig estimating that the changes would cost $20 million per year.
+Despite this, third-party clients have already been pulling out of operations on the site, with Apollo developer Christian Selig estimating that the changes would cost $20 million USD (about $20 million CAD) per year.

 Reddit recently shared a blog post during the recent chaos to inform users of some ‘key facts’ surrounding the API pricing changes.